 27. 9.
-2021 Course "Global dynamics and supercontinent cycle"by prof. R. Damian Nance
+2021 Course "Global dynamics and supercontinent cycle" by prof. R. Damian Nance

 Prof. R. Damian Nance (Ohio University, USA) will again visit our department and will deliver his course "Global dynamics and supercontinent cycle".
 The course will be organized as six lectures starting off from October, 6th (9:00 am, lecture room G1).
-The course will be taught in English and is thus suitable for foreign students, who may enrol via Student Information System (SIS, code MG420P07, 4 credits).
+The course will be taught in English and is thus also suitable for foreign students, who may enroll via Student Information System (SIS, code MG420P07, 4 credits).

 13. 9.
 2021 New book on metallurgical slags

 A new book "Metallurgical Slags: Environmental Geochemistry and Resource Potential" edited by Nadine M. Piatak (USGS) and our colleague Vojtěch Ettler from the Institute of Geochemistry, Mineralogy, and Mineral Resources has been published by the Royal Society of Chemistry (https://pubs.rsc.org/en/content/ebook/978-1-78801-887-6).
 Vojtěch (co-)authored four of nine chapters in the book.

 11. 8.
 2021 Interview with Prof. Jan Jehlička in Forum magazine

 The university magazine Forum published a great interview with Professor Jan Jehlička from the Institute of Geochemistry, Mineralogy and Mineral Resources.
 Jan is a world-leading expert in organic geochemistry and is particularly interested in the use of Raman spectrometry to search for traces of life in rocks not only on Earth but also on Mars, and in 2020 he received the distinguished Donatio Universitatis Carolinae award.
 Read the interview here.